 In most cases, one of the first ports of call on entering a new country is a local ATM.
 However, with this being Africa (a place where things don't always go to plan), that ATM may be broken, out of money, adamantly refuse your card or charge horrendous withdrawal fees.
 In this situation, you'll be very thankful for having a decent supply of US dollars.

 Not only is it the preferred currency in countries such as Zimbabwe, but it is also accepted currency in most of the campsites on the trip, can be used to pay for tours and easily exchanged at bureau de changes everywhere.
-The only time you will struggle without local cash is in small shops and markets (always have a stash of local currency available).
+The only time you will struggle without local cash is in small shops and markets (therefore always have a small stash of local currency available).

 So, make sure you bring more US dollars than you may expect on your Africa trip and get them before you board the plane to ensure the best rate.

 As ever when having to backpack with large amounts of cash on your person, have a store of bills easily accessible and then divide and hide the rest in a few different places.